solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/auth0/_index.md

 ## Authenticate with Auth0 OIDC

-In this section, we will establish an Auth0 account and application, then modify our Gloo Edge configuration to authenticate using Auth0.
+In this section, we will establish an Auth0 account and application, then modify our Gloo Gateway configuration to authenticate using Auth0.

 ### Establish Auth0 Account